-Prognosis for Dogs with Anemia
+The prognosis for Dogs with Anemia

 Can I prevent my dog from developing anemia?

 The best way to combat anemia in dogs is by preventing the conditions which cause it.
-You should make sure that you keep toxic substances out of your dog's reach and make sure you're giving them a healthy diet and plenty of exercise.
+You should make sure that you keep toxic substances out of your dog's reach and make sure you're giving them a healthy diet and plenty of exercises.

 You should also take steps to protect your dog against worms and other parasites.
 Do this by helping them avoid situations where they might e exposed to parasites, and by giving them anti-parasite medication regularly.